 7.3 Storing Alarms/Warnings in Project Files

-Before alarms/warnings and the fault loggings are stored into the Project File, enable the function in MCT 10 Set-up Software.
-Select Options⇒Update Alarms & Warnings, as shown in Illustration 7.3.
-The MCT 10 Set-up Software now automatically reads alarms, warnings, and fault loggings at every read from/write to the frequency converter.
+Alarms/warnings and the fault loggings are stored into the Project File.
+The MCT 10 Set-up Software automatically reads alarms, warnings, and fault loggings at every read from/write to the frequency converter.